 Foils are used in all types of literature.
 A character that exhibits opposite or conflicting traits to another character is called a foil.
 Foil characters can be antagonists, but not always.
 Sometimes, foils will even be other characters alongside the protagonist.
 When an author uses a foil, they want to make sure that the reader is picking up on important attributes and characteristics of a main character.
 For this reason, foils are important to watch out for!
+Occasionally, a foil can refer to a subplot which is used to foil the main plot.

 |MAIN CHARACTER||FOIL CHARACTER|